 Sometimes the parties are unable to come to an agreement, even with the help of a mediator.
 In these cases, litigation may be necessary.

-Is mediation required for divorce in California?
+Is mediation required for divorce in Los Anegels County?

-No, mediation is not required for divorce in California.
+No, mediation is not required for divorce anywhere in California.
 However, many couples find it helpful to mediate their divorce with the help of a trained professional.
 Mediation can be an effective way to resolve disputes and come to an agreement on important issues, such as child custody and visitation, property division, and spousal support.

 How long does a California divorce take?